-If you have a small garden or only a yard or patio then you can successfully plant lettuce in containers or pots.
+If you have a small garden or only a yard or patio then you can successfully grow lettuce in containers or pots for a great harvest.

 You can plant lettuce seeds directly into your containers or pots or put them into seed trays.
 I prefer to plant them in seeding trays and then transplanting them into the containers.
-This way I have more control over how the lettuce grows in the containers.
+This way I have more control over how the lettuce grows.

 - Add fresh compost into the trays and water well.

 - Take out a few seeds and put into the palm of your hand.

 - Using your other hand pinch out a few seeds and sprinkle onto the soil.